sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 Permissions for components are based on permissions for repository of the component's first source location.

-You have read access to a component if you have read access to the repository of the component's first source location.
+You have read access to a component if you have read access to the repository of the component's primary source location.
 If you lack read access to the component's other source locations, then you will only see partial information about the component (and an alert will tell you that).

 ### Labels